-My research broadly deals with modeling instabilities in a variety of materials ranging from the multi-functional graphene to rubbery materials like PDMS, PMMA etc. Here is the overview of the projects that I am working on.
+My research broadly deals with modeling instabilities, across lengthscales and in a variety of materials ranging from the multi-functional graphene to rubbery materials like PDMS, PMMA etc. Here is the overview of my research.

 1. Quantum flexoelectric crinkles in graphene